Adalab/modulo-2-evaluacion-intermedia-MaitaneAbad/README.md

 <h1 align="center">Hi 👋, I'm Maitane Abad</h1>
 <h3 align="center">Adivinar el número 🙈</h3>

-I have created a web page where you have to guess the number that is automatically created when you start the page.
-And depending on whether you are closer or further away from the number, you will get one message or another.
+<p class="has-line-data" data-line-start="0" data-line-end="1">I have created a web page where you have to guess the number that is automatically created when you start the page.
+And depending on whether you are closer or further away from the number, you will get one message or another.</p>

-There is an infinite number of attempts and when you guess correctly, a congratulation message appears.
+<p class="has-line-data" data-line-start="2" data-line-end="3">There is an infinite number of attempts and when you guess correctly, a congratulation message appears.</p>

-## 💻 A bit of coding:
+<h2 class="code-line" data-line-start=4 data-line-end=5 ><a id="_A_bit_of_coding_4"></a>💻 A bit of coding:</h2>
-  🔸 There is a main function that collects the smaller functions.
+<p class="has-line-data" data-line-start="5" data-line-end="9">🔸 There is a main function that collects the smaller functions.<br>
-  🔸 In order to generate the number, I have created a function with a mathematical operation.
+🔸 In order to generate the number, I have created a function with a mathematical operation.<br>
-  🔸 To accumulate the number of attempts, I made a counter.
+🔸 To accumulate the number of attempts, I made a counter.<br>
-  🔸 And for all that to be done when I made an event, I made the event when I clicked on the button.
+🔸 And for all that to be done when I made an event, I made the event when I clicked on the button.</p>

-🤩 Thank you very much and I hope you like it. 🤩
+<p class="has-line-data" data-line-start="10" data-line-end="11">🤩 Thank you very much and I hope you like it. 🤩</p>
 - 🌱 I’m currently learning **HTML, CSS and JavaScript**

 <h3 align="left">Connect with me:</h3>